Skip to main content

 Canonical URL

-• Correct page: testwinkel.nl/aanbod
+• Correct page: testshop.com/offers

-• Incorrect page: testwinkel.nl/aanbod-actiekorting
+• Incorrect page: testshop.com/offers-promo-discount

 Indexing and following

 Link following tells search engines whether links on the page may be followed.
-If you don't allow this, no value will be assigned to hyperlinks on your page.
-Use this when you don't want configured links to appear in Google, or when the destination pages have little value (such as an About us page).
+If you don't allow this, no value is passed to hyperlinks on your page.

 Frequently Asked Questions (FAQ)